bazelbuild/bazel/contributing.md

 ## Setting up your coding environment

-_Note that some of our tests target Java 8 so you must test using a JDK 8._

 For now we have partial support for the Eclipse and IntelliJ IDEs for Java.
 We don't have IDE support for other languages in Bazel right now.